A Style Guide for Students Writing Papers and Reports

 I repeat: don't stick slavishly to this structure.
 Also, remember that the thesis must be:

-Also, a thesis isn't called “thesis” by accident: It is supposed to present a thesis you are making about some system, and your justification and confirmation of that thesis.
+Also, a thesis isn't called “thesis” by accident: It is supposed to present a thesis (hypothesis) you are making about some system, and your justification and confirmation of that hypothesis.
 This means that a thesis is not an experience report.
 You may have taken a few detours and explored a few blind alleys.
 Some of that might be valuable to document, but only for what general truths can be learned from it, e.g. what the pros and cons of particular design decisions are.

-Kevin Elphinstone has written an excellent guide on how to write a thesis, which also contains further references.
+My colleague Kevin Elphinstone has written an excellent guide on how to write a thesis, which also contains further references.
 My physics colleague Joe Wolfe has written a PhD thesis guide from a somewhat different angle.

 About Paper Writing